CFTs on Riemann Surfaces of genus $g\geq 1$: The Virasoro -point function

-Associate to the hyperelliptic surface $X$ its field of meromorphic functions $K=\C[x,y]/\langle y^2-p(x)\rangle$.
-Then $K$ is a field extension of $\C$ of trancendence degree one, and the two sheets are exchanged by a Galois transformation.
+Associate to the hyperelliptic surface $X$ its field of meromorphic functions $K=\C(x,y)/\langle y^2-p(x)\rangle$.
+Then $K$ is a field extension of $\C$ of trancendence degree one, and the two sheets (corresponding to the two signs of $y$) are exchanged by a Galois transformation.

 In what follows, we set